 spin quantum number ms = - 1/2, + 1/2, represents each element that is defined by one electron/proton pair.

-It should be noted that first three quantum numbers are integers, but the last one, the spin quantum number, is a fraction, that is one half.
-Given that each entry in the PT represents a single element, determined by one electron/proton pair, conclusion can be made that one dimension of each cell has to be objectively associated with the absolute value of the spin quantum number ms, that is 1/2.
+It should be noted that first three quantum numbers are integers, but the last one, the spin quantum number, is a fraction.
+The fact that electron spin can be described by a single quantum number whose value can be only s=1/2 was confirmed by Paul Dirac in 1929.
+Given that each entry in the PT represents a single element, determined by one electron/proton pair, conclusion can be made that one dimension of each cell has to be associated with the absolute value of the spin quantum number ms, that is 1/2.
 The other dimension shall be associated with the minimum value of the quantum number 'n' and shall be equal to unity.

 Now, we can cut the length of each cell, each block and the total length of the PT in half and do it on the totally objective basis.
 (So much for cosmetics).